-To grant users the rights, you assign them to roles using the Session Recording Authorization Console on the Session Recording Server.
-Three roles are available:
+To grant users the rights, you assign users to roles using the Session Recording Authorization Console on the Session Recording Server.
+Five roles are available:

 For security reasons, grant users only the rights they need to perform specific functions, such as viewing recorded sessions.